ashrsmith24/NaiveTicket/README.md

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
 	* Do you notice a change in the class diagram?
+		-yes.
 	* What error message do you get when you now press the compile button?
+		- void
 	* Do you think this message clearly explains what is wrong?
+		- it doesnt explain it enough.

 ### Exercise 2.8
 * Check whether or not it is possible to leave out the word `public` from the outer wrapper of the `TicketMachine` class.